-You don’t need to live in a smart home to benefit from a Wi-Fi-connected smart speaker.
-Alexa, Google Assistant, Siri, Cortana, and other digital assistants can help you in dozens of ways, and you don’t have to lift a finger to summon them—just speak their names.
-If you already know you want a smart speaker, scroll down for our top recommendations.
+You don’t need to live in a smart home to benefit from smart speakers.
+Alexa, Google Assistant, Siri, and other digital assistants can help you in dozens of ways, and you don’t have to lift a finger to summon them—just speak their names.
+If you’ve already decided you want a smart speaker, click here for our top recommendations.

 But consider your decision carefully.
 In a perfect world, these devices would be interoperable, so you could buy one brand because it’s better for music, another brand because it’s the best for smart home control, and a third because it’s superior for retrieving general information from the internet.
 That’s not how it works in the real world.
 Once you commit to one platform, you’ll want to stick with it.

 On the upside, choosing one brand of smart speaker over another generally won’t tie you into that brand’s entire ecosystem.
 Buying an Amazon Echo, for instance, won’t limit you to subscribing to Amazon’s music services—you can also use it with Spotify, Pandora, SiriusXM radio, and several other services.
-And even if you have a smart home system from one company, you can control smart home products that would be otherwise incompatible with that system with voice commands—provided they’re compatible with your digital assistant of choice.
+And even if you have a smart home system from one company, you can use voice commands to control smart home products that would be otherwise incompatible with that system—provided those devices are compatible with your digital assistant of choice.

 That said, if you’re wedded to Google Play Music, streaming music from your account to an Amazon Echo is not perfectly seamless (the same goes for streaming music from Amazon’s services to a Google Home).
-And there are some major coexistence exceptions: Google is currently blocking its YouTube videos from appearing on the Echo Show and Echo Spot devices, for instance (although you can get there using a web browser on the second-generation Echo Show), and Apple’s HomePod will stream music only from Apple Music.
+And there are some major coexistence exceptions: Google is currently blocking its YouTube videos from appearing on the Echo Show and Echo Spot devices, for instance (although you can get there using a web browser on the second-generation Echo Show), and Apple’s HomePod will stream music only from Apple Music (or other services from a mobile device using AirPlay, but that ties up your mobile device).
 If you plan to mix and match third-party products with your smart speaker, do the research to make sure they’ll work together.

 If you want to know more about what smart speakers can do in general before you pick one, skip down to the “What can smart speakers do?” section.